Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 So, from the get-go, we learned that the only safe thing to do was to rise above our pain.

-We might have been angry, but the only solution we knew was to suppress it.
+We might have been angry, but the only solution we knew was to suppress that emotion.

 We might have been depressed, but all we could do was hide it and soldier on.